GuillaumeFalourd/assert-command-line-output/README.md

 ### Requirements

 ⚠️ The [`actions/checkout`](https://github.com/marketplace/actions/checkout) is mandatory to use this action, as it will be necessary to access the repository files, or to access the command line output file after the action execution.

-☞ *Note: This action gathers the logic from the [command-output-file-action](https://github.com/GuillaumeFalourd/command-output-file-action) and the [diff-action](https://github.com/GuillaumeFalourd/diff-action)*.
+☞ _Note: This action gathers the logic from the [command-output-file-action](https://github.com/GuillaumeFalourd/command-output-file-action) and the [diff-action](https://github.com/GuillaumeFalourd/diff-action)_.

- * * *
+---

 ## ♻️ Scenarios